 If you spot the name of the program whose timer is forcing the computer to wake up, you can open that program and modify the updating routine manually.

-But if you can’t spot the program, or there are more than one timers activated, you can deactivate them all at once, just follow these instructions:
+But if you can’t spot the program, or there are more one-timers activated, you can deactivate them all at once, just follow these instructions:

-- Go to Search, type powercfg.cpl and open Power Options
+- Go to Search, type the following to open Power Options:

-- Find Allow Wake timers under Advanced Settings, right-click on it and select Disable
+- Find Allow Wake timers under Advanced Settings, right-click and select Disable.

 Depending on your OS version, the instructions to follow may be a bit different.
 Here are the steps to follow on newer Windows 10 versions in order to disable wake timers.

-- Open Control Panel and click on Hardware and Sound > Power Options
+- Open Control Panel and click on Hardware and Sound, then on Power Options.

-- Click on Change plan settings > Change advanced power settings
+- Click on Change plan settings and choose Change advanced power settings.

 - Click Apply.

-You should know that this process will disable all of your timers.
-If you have another task that has to wake up your Windows 10 computer, well, it won’t work anymore.
+Note that this process disables all-timers.
+If you have another task that should wake up your Windows 10 computer, well, it won’t work anymore.

-However, this should do the trick and hopefully, your computer will not wake up.
+However, this should do the trick and hopefully, your computer won’t automatically wake up next time.
 This will also work if you have an older OS.

-If the problem persists, you can use our exhaustive troubleshooting guide on how to prevent Windows 10 or Windows 8.1 from waking up on its own.
+If the problem persists, you can use our exhaustive troubleshooting guide on how to prevent Windows 10 from waking up on its own.